D. Dominick Lombardi

 Lombardi: Tools of a Trade and a Life

-My first job was as a carpenter’s helper for my grandfather, Dominick, and father, Richard.
+My first job was as a carpenter’s helper for my grandfather, Domenick, and my father, Richard.
 I was 12 or 13 years old when it began.
-My grandfather came to the United States as a young man from Southern Italy, married, and had three children, then lost his wife and two of his children to the Spanish Influenza.
-His carpentry and general construction skills kept him and his lone surviving child, my father, alive during the Depression.
-He would marry a second time, to my grandmother, Rose, and have three children with her.
-His hard life, the focus he had on his work, the making and caring for his own tools, the perfecting of his craft, and his ability to survive through such incredible hardships did not make him bitter, it only made him stronger, as he and Rose became great lovers of life.
+My grandfather came to the United States as a young man from Southern Italy.
+Once he was established, he married and had three children.
+Sadly he lost his first wife and two of his children to the Spanish Influenza.
+His carpentry and general construction skills kept him and his lone surviving child alive during the Depression, but it wasn't easy.
+Domenick would marry a second time, to my grandmother, Rose, and have three more children.
+His hard life, the focus he had on his work, the making and caring for his tools, the perfecting of his craft, and his ability to survive through such incredible hardships did not make him bitter; it made him stronger.

-My father, too, was a master carpenter.
-Both men taught me the correct way to use various tools, such as a hand saw, hammer, and chisel, skills that are at the core of my sculptural practice to this day.
+My father was also a master carpenter with tremendous skills.
+Both taught me the correct way to use a variety of tools, such as hand saws, hammers, and chisels, skills that are at the core of my sculptural practice to this day.
+In addition, my

-My grandfather’s obsession with salvaging and never wasting material of almost any kind made a great impression on me.
-The works that I have selected for this project relate directly to those same tools I was taught to use at a young age, skills that first brought me to create three-dimensional art–always remembering to build things strong to last, smart in process, and compelling to the eye.
-Furthermore, my interest in repurposing found materials maintains that link for me, especially with my grandfather.
+The works that I have selected for this project relate directly to those same tools I was taught to use at a young age, skills that first brought me to create three-dimensional art—always remembering to build things strong enough to last, and work smart in the process.
+Furthermore, my interest in repurposing found materials in my art, whether it is painting or sculpture, maintains that link with the past, especially with my grandfather.

-I must admit that once in a while I can sense my father watching me as I work, occasionally correcting my stance with relationship to the task at hand, in order to get the best and most prudent result, as he did when I was young.
-I’ve found there is often an innate beauty to the process of fabrication, especially if it is for one’s own purpose and interest, as it is so easy to get lost in the feel of it—that definitive and complete satisfaction of the physical act of constructing something.
+I must admit that once in a while I can sense my father watching me as I work, occasionally correcting my stance in relation to the task at hand, in order to get the best and most prudent result—just like he did when I was young.
+There is an inherent beauty to the process of fabrication, especially if it is for one’s own purpose and interest, that ultimate and complete satisfaction of the physical act of constructing or creating something tangible.

-Like many Italian American baby boomers, I felt a strong sense of belonging within the family, a bond that can be so elusive today.
-A few memories: My grandfather kept a garden that covered his entire front lawn.
-Within it was a cherry tree onto which that he grafted a variety of different fruit branches.
-Both grandparents’ love of family, laughter and music were all part of the Sunday tradition of growing up in the Bronx, and then later in Yonkers.
+Growing up, like many Italian American baby boomers, I felt a strong sense of belonging within the family.
+I remember my grandfather had a garden that consumed his entire front lawn.
+He even had a mature cherry tree to which he grafted a variety of different fruit branches to diversify his yield.
+Both of my father’s grandparents’ love of family, laughter, and music were all part of the Sunday tradition of growing up in the Bronx, and then later in Yonkers.

-I feel so lucky to have had those experiences back then: the meals, the games, the music and the memories of a tight-knit family
+I feel so lucky to have had those experiences: the meals, the games, the music and the memories of a tight-knit family.

 CCWS 53, 2020